intOppong/software_engineer_journey/journey/03_february_2018.md

     the method on a completely different object in the prototype chain) so it’s best to use a different more descriptive names for methods.
 That's also good for Information/implementation hiding.
   * Making [animations](https://www.youtube.com/watch?v=vxljFhP2krI&index=4&list=PLpPnRKq7eNW3We9VdCfx9fprhqXHwTPXL) with the canvas.
+  * HTML5 canvas arc() method.
+  * You don’t have to clear the entire canvas, just to make changes to a small section.
   * Various ways to use the DOM to access/modify HTML content
 * Challenges I Faced
   * Difficult to understand the Class Simulation in Javascript: function & function.prototype & constructors etc.